-FAQ: My experience at the Corcoran
+FAQ: My experience at the Corcoran and in design

 Please reference this article before reaching out on LinkedIn about my experience at the Corcoran.
 These come directly from questions potential and current students in the program have asked me.
 Thank you in advance!